swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 2. Each interpolation is its own statement, and none of the interpolations are in the same statement as the interpolated string as a whole, so the constraint solver does not have to consider interdependencies between them.
-The current string interpolation implementation has achieved the same behavior, but only by hand optimization.
+The Swift 3 string interpolation implementation has achieved the same property, but only by hand optimization.

 3. The use of a separate buffer type means that the conforming type